DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 #### Rethinking the Room Clear Portal Spawns

-As it is right now, portals sometimes spawn on the room's exit portal
+- As it is right now, portals sometimes spawn on the room's exit portal.
+The player cannot leave the room without interacting with the dialogue portal first.
+- This is kinda annoying because it forces the player to stop and listen to whatever Allister's allies have to say, even if it's not important.
+This leads to players who don't care

+I think having the choice to engage with these might be a little more natural feeling

 ### Avoid Long Unbroken Conversations
 - One thing I've seen a little of through playtesting is just how little tolerance players can have for long portions of dialogue